Morocco Adventure Holidays and Trekking Tours

-Morocco has deep culture roots.
+Morocco has deep cultural roots.
 The country is mainly composed of Arabs and Berbers.
 The Berbers live mostly in the mountainous regions of the country, such as the Atlas Mountains.
-Marrakesh lies at the heart of the Atlas Mountains.
+Marrakech lies at the heart of the Atlas Mountains.
 Meaning “Land of God” in Berber, this city hosts a wealth of culture.
 Put your finger on the pulse of Marrakesh and head to the Djemaa el-Fna.
 This souk contains the heart of the city.
 At nearly all hours of the day this place is alive with snake charmers, musicians, and street food galore.
 Experience the grand artistry of the Bahia Palace.
 From silk paintings to tilework, this place is a maze of craftsmanship.
-Marrakesh provides endless opportunity to immerse yourself in the Berber way of life.
+Marrakech provides endless opportunity to immerse yourself in the Berber way of life.

 Sidi Moussa is an area not to miss in the High Atlas.
 Take the road west out of Tabant and there is a trailhead to the Sidi Mouassa, a UNESCO world heritage site.
 A 25-minute walk uphill will lead you to Sidi Moussa.
 Come in the evening and witness a spectacular sunset.

 If you are interested in culinary arts, then Morocco is the place for you.
 In Morocco Mediterranean flair meets Arabian spices to create well-rounded dishes guaranteed to satisfy your taste buds.
 Fine oils, Mediterranean fruits and vegetables are a staple.
 Couscous, a small grain, is a national delicacy.
 Often times it is served with beef that has been cooked in a tagine oven to perfection.
 Salads are also common, usually containing aubergine and tomatoes, such as Zaalouk.